dsolis5323/shortener-url/README.md

 ## Usage
 Access the home page at http://localhost:3000.
 Input a URL to receive a shortened version.
 Use the short URL to be redirected to the original URL.
+Ex: The shortened url is `r3d`. http://localhost:3000/r3d will redirect you to the original url
 View the top 100 most frequently accessed URLs at http://localhost:3000/top-100.

 ## Asynchronous Processing